Science Communication Internship

-The ASLO Science Communication Internship program was launched in 2015 to provide current or recent graduate students in the aquatic sciences with the opportunity to learn more about science communication, as a discipline and as a possible career path.
-ASLO Science Communication interns are mentored by ASLO Director of Communications and Science Adrienne Sponberg in the ASLO Communications Office (metropolitan Washington, D.C.).
-Internships are typically for a 12-week period and come with a stipend and travel support so the intern may attend an ASLO conference.
+The ASLO Science Communication Internship program was launched in 2015 to provide current or recent graduate students in the aquatic sciences with the opportunity to learn more about science communication and the operation of non-profit science associations.
+ASLO Science Communication interns are mentored by Communications and Program Manager Brittany Schieler.
+The upcoming internship will be virtual for a 6-month period and comes with a stipend and support so the intern may attend an ASLO conference (virtually or in-person).

 ASLO Science Communication Interns work on a wide variety of communication projects in the areas of Policy, Education, and Public Outreach to get a first-hand look at how science is communicated to a variety of audiences.

 Each Science Communication Intern also completes a personal learning plan and a signature project within their specific area of interest.